media-io/phoenix-rs/README.md

 # Phoenix Channels client for Rust

 This library is an attempt to create Phoenix client in Rust.
-It is a work in progress so don't use it in production.

 This crate is tested with https://github.com/laibulle/phoenix_channel_demo